c. 1190-1205

 17th centurySwissFlashed red, white glass with enamels and silver stain

-17th centurySwissWhite glass with silver stain
+17th centurySwissPot metal, white glass with enamel and silver stain